tznind/Wanderer/README.md

 ![Screenshot of gameplay][screenshot]

+You can [download the compiled binaries in the Releases Section](https://github.com/tznind/StarshipWanderer/releases) for both windows and linux console.

 **The game is in very early development and not really ready for playing.
 Open issues for suggestions or if you like the idea and what to get involved.**

 ## Building